Understanding employment regulations in Nova Scotia | CFIB

 All businesses with employees must follow Employment Standards.
 You must first determine whether your business is federally or provincially regulated.
 If, like almost 90% of businesses your company is regulated provincially, check out the helpful guidelines and fact sheets on employment rights available through the website of Nova Scotia's Department of Labour and Advanced Education.
-Better yet, call our Business Counsellors toll free at 1-888-234-2232 for timely answers to your questions.
+Better yet, call our Business Advisors for timely answers to your questions.